alankrantas/pxt-nexusbit/README.md

 })
 ```

-In the NexusBot section some of the leg movements are already implemented, so you can simply coded it as
+In the NexusBot section some of the leg movements are already implemented, so you can simply use

 ```blocks
 basic.forever(function () {